Winter 2021/2022 relates to the period from 18th October 2020 to 31st March 2021.

 Please note that, if you qualify for payments under the Warm Home Discount Scheme and switch to an energy supplier that does not participate in the Scheme, then you will lose your entitlement.

-The Warm Home Discount (WHD) scheme came into operation on 1 April 2011 and requires some domestic energy suppliers to provide direct and indirect support to fuel poor customers over a number of years.
-It was initially supposed to run until 31st March 2021 but Ofgem - the energy regulator, announced in December 2020 that the scheme was to be extended until 2026.
+The Warm Home Discount (WHD) scheme came into operation on 1st April 2011 and requires some energy suppliers to provide direct and indirect support to fuel poor customers over a number of years.
+The scheme was originally intended to run until 31st March 2021 but Ofgem - the energy regulator, announced in December 2020 that the scheme was to be extended until 2026.

 The discount doesn't affect either Cold Weather Payments or Winter Fuel Payments which are separate and independent payments.

 For 2021/2022 you qualify for the discount if on 5th July 2021 ALL of the following applied to you: